Skip to main content

 A first-party customer data platform is essential for businesses now more than ever.
 Anonymous customer identifiers — Cookies and Device IDs — are disappearing, and a first-party data strategy is critical for companies to reach and engage customers.

-Unfortunately, not all CDPs are fully implemented and adopted by the teams they are intended to serve.
+Unfortunately, not all Customer Data Platforms (CDPs) are fully implemented and adopted by the teams they are intended to serve.
 The CDP Institute’s latest survey found that just “23% of consumer marketers have completed their projects on time and on schedule, and only 58% of companies with a deployed CDP say it is delivering significant value.”

 Even when fully implemented, CDPs introduce new and often redundant work to organizations where people and resources are already taxed with other pressing full-time responsibilities.
 More modular approaches to customer data management are emerging in this context, and this "unbundled" approach better aligns with existing internal processes.
 Better alignment means less work, less redundancy, and more adoption by the company at large.